ss93103/ss-app-2/README.md

-# ss-app-2
+# GeoSetter Client App
-StaffSetter GeoSetter for Clients

-Client-facing geolocation app.
+Client-facing geolocation app for the StaffSetter platform.